MaximeBastion/Anime_Classifier_Bayes/README.md

 ## Steps
 * Fetch anime data using an API
-* Parse this data into class instances to facilitate processing
-* Create a DataFrame using our data, adding, for each word of the vocabulary, its number of occurrences in each synopsis
+* Clean it
-* Implement the Multinomial Naive Bayes algorithm -> calculate constants + classify
+* Prepare for the Naive Bayes algorithm
+* Apply the algorithm to classify animes into genres
-* Compute the accuracy in details
+* Analyze our accuracies per anime and per genre in details
-* Analyze, Visualize and interpret these accuracies
-* Analyze, Visualize and interpret correlations
+* Look for correlations to explore what makes genres easy or hard to predict
+* Explore the relationships between genres
+* Visualized the most significant words for given genres

 #### There are more explanations in the notebook file.